jmaxsfu/popjournal-old/pages/01.issue01/07.Bordini/default.md

 - name: 'Alessandra Bordini'
   affil: 'Simon Fraser University'
   email: 'abordini@sfu.ca'
+  orcid: '0000-0002-2790-2640'
+  bio: '**Alessandra Bordini** is a research associate with the Canadian Institute for Studies in Publishing at Simon Fraser University.
+Her primary research areas are the history of the book, the history of publishing, and the digital humanities.
+She is particularly interested in data collection and curation for digital special collections, and the history of book production, distribution, and reception in Early Modern Europe.
+Alessandra holds a Master of Publishing (MPub) from Simon Fraser University and a Master of Arts (MA) in Translation Studies from the University of Siena.'
 - name: 'John Maxwell'
   affil: 'Simon Fraser University'
   email: 'jmax@sfu.ca'